 - What substances are abused?
 Aerosols (such as deodorants, air freshener, hairspray), nail polish or nail polish remover, glue, paint remover, shoe polish, petrol, cigarette lighter fluid.
 It can be called sniffing, tooting, huffing, dusting, or buzzing gas.

 - How are they taken?
 The substance is breathed in or, if in a spray form, can be sprayed to the back of the mouth.

 - What do they do?
 They may make you feel happy and excited.
 You may feel giggly and high.
 It is a very short-lived effect.

 - What are the harmful effects?
 They can cause dizziness, being sick (vomiting) or blackouts.
 They can cause hallucinations.
-You may get sore around the mouth or nose.
+You may become sore around the mouth or nose.
 They can give you headaches.
 They can give you problems sleeping and make you feel tired.
-These substances can be very dangerous, and sometimes people die instantly when they use them.
+These substances can be very dangerous.
+Sometimes people die instantly when they use them.
 They can make your heart stop.
 Sometimes the gas at the back of your throat can make it swell up so you can't breathe.